-Rather than laying up carbon fiber in sheets and impregnating it with resin like your typical carbon fiber manufacturing, Forged Composite uses a paste of fibers (500,000 turbostratic fibers per square inch) mixed with a resin that is squeezed out to make almost any shape.
+Rather than laying up woven carbon fiber sheets and impregnating it with resin which is your typical carbon fiber manufacturing, Forged Composite uses a paste of fibers or chopped fibers (500,000 turbostratic fibers per square inch) mixed with a resin that is squeezed out to make almost any shape.
+It can also be put into a compression mold.
 Since the fibers aren't oriented in any particular direction, the finished part is strong all around, while remaining light.
 While we don't know for sure, our initial thought is that a part made of Forged Composite may be strong, it is not as structurally strong as a traditional carbon fiber part (Any experts, please comment).

 From an appearance perspective, it does look quite a bit different than the woven fibers we are used to seeing.
 I would say Forged Carbon is best described as a marbled carbon fiber appearance.
 Take a look at how our Forged Carbon case for the iPhone XS Max came out: